Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

     -   #### Visiting User Goals

-        1. As a visiting user, I want to easily understand the main purpose of the site.
+        1. As an owner, I want to keep out unregistered visitors
-        2. As a visiting user, I want to be able to easily navigate throughout the site.
+        2. As a visiting user, I want to be able to register/login to use the site.
-        3. As a visiting user, I want to know my position in the game.
+        3. As a registered user, I want to be able to easily navigate throughout the site.
-        4. As a visiting user, I want to compete.
+        4. As a registered user, I want to be able to perform full CRUD functionality.

 -   ### Design
     -   #### Colour Scheme